Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: Introduction

 A critical step in translating the absence of spectral distortions into limits on ALPs is the modelling of the cluster magnetic field.
 For some clusters, Faraday rotation measure studies constrain key properties of the magnetic field, but the detailed spectral shape of the ALP--photon conversion ratio is given by the full spatial autocorrelation function of the magnetic field~\cite{Marsh:2021ajy}, which is not observationally accessible.
 The magnetic field must therefore be treated as a \emph{nuisance parameter} to be marginalised over in the statistical analysis.
 Traditionally, rather simple models for the cluster magnetic field have been used in the literature, e.g.~by taking the field to be constant within a series of cells along the direction of propagation (i.e.~`cell-models'), or by using divergence-free Gaussian random fields (GRFs).
 Recent studies have found the predictions to be rather robust to the choice of model \cite{Matthews:2022gqi}.
 Still, it is important to note that these simple magnetic field models differ significantly from more realistic models found by solving the dynamical magnetohydrodynamic (MHD) equations of motion.
 In particular, MHD simulations of turbulent plasmas exhibit \emph{coherent magnetic structures} on moderately large scales, which have no counterpart for GRF or cell-model fields.
 This prompts the question: can the predictions of the simpler models be trusted, given their lack of coherent structure?

-This paper presents the first systematic study of ALP--photon conversion in MHD models of cluster magnetic fields.\footnote{ALP--photon conversion of TeV-photons in intergalactic magnetic fields from the grid-MHD simulations of the ENZO code was previously studied in \cite{Montanino:2017ara}.
-The ENZO code does not use explicit viscosity and magnetic diffusivity, so their ratio tends to be of order unity.
-As we will discuss, in our simulations this ratio is 20, which gives a better modelling of cluster dynamics.} We carefully analyse the predicted distributions of ALP--photon conversion ratios and compare them to those of similar GRF models.
+This paper presents the first systematic study of ALP--photon conversion in MHD models of cluster magnetic fields (see also Ref.~\cite{Montanino:2017ara} for a similar study with ENZO code).
+We carefully analyse the predicted distributions of ALP--photon conversion ratios and compare them to those of similar GRF models.
 Importantly, we find that the \emph{typical} predictions are in excellent agreement between the MHD and GRF models, but that the distributions differ significantly for \emph{rare} fluctuations.
 While the fluctuations to large conversion ratios are exponentially suppressed in GRF models, the MHD models predict distinctly heavy tails.
 We establish the origin of the heavy tails to be coherent structures with large amplitude magnetic fields, which reflect the non-Gaussianity of the MHD field.
 By contrast, we find the helicity of the magnetic field to be unimportant for the conversion ratio.

-Our results suggest that ALP limits based on appropriate GRF models are conservative.
+In Sec.~\ref{sec:oscillations} we summarise the formalism of ALP-photon conversions in the perturbative regime.
+In Sec.~\ref{sec:MHDmodels} we discuss how MHD simulations model the environment encountered in galaxy clusters.
+In the literature, these turbulent magnetic fields are modeled with simplified GRF models, discussed in Sec.~\ref{sec:GRFmodels}.
+In Sec.~\ref{sec:results} we compare the results obtained for ALP-photon conversions in these different magentic field models and conclude.